mkogan1/ceph/README.md

 - VM One serves as a gateway and is less powerful than its fellow computers.
 It will run with 4 cores, 8 gigabytes of RAM, and a 64 gigabyte disk.

 - VMs Two and Three act as the Ceph cluster that the team will be modifying.
 Each VM will have 16 cores, 32 gigabytes of RAM, and 250 gigabyte disk, along with their own floating IP addresses.
 All three machines will be accessed through an OpenStack Terminal.
+As the project progressed, the third VM was modified in a way as to be nearly unusable with the python scripts the directory team was using.
+It was deemed easier to create a new VM than attempt to fix the current one.
+This VM was using the allotted resources of the one it replaced, however.

 <p align="center">
 	<img src="./images/LAPTOP.png" width="35%" />